epic-kitchens/C10-epic-sounds-detection/README.md

 ### Baseline Requirements

-We recommend to use [Anaconda](http://anaconda.org/).
+We recommend using [Anaconda](http://anaconda.org/).
 To install the necessary packages to run the baseline, follow the installation steps in the [ActionFormer GitHub](https://github.com/happyharrycn/actionformer_release).

 ### Features